Julia sets with Ahlfors-regular conformal dimension one

 \section{Abstract}

-For a \pcf hyperbolic rational map $f$, we show that the Julia set $\Jcal_f$ has Ahlfors-regular conformal dimension one if and only if $f$ is a crochet map, i.e., there is an $f$-invariant graph $G$ containing the post-critical set such that $f|_G$ has topological entropy zero.
+For a \pcf hyperbolic rational map $f$, we show that its Julia set $\Jcal_f$ has Ahlfors-regular conformal dimension one if and only if $f$ is a crochet map, i.e., there is an $f$-invariant connected graph $G$ containing the post-critical set such that $f|_G$ has topological entropy zero.

-We use finite subdivision rules to obtain graph virtual endomorphisms, which are 1-dimensional simplifications of \pcf rational maps, and approximate the asymptotic conformal energies of the graph virtual endomorphisms to estimate the Ahlfors-regular conformal dimensions.
-In particular, we develop an idea of reducing finite subdivision rules and prove the monotonicity of asymptotic conformal energies under the decomposition of rational maps.
+We use finite subdivision rules to obtain graph virtual endomorphisms, which are 1-dimensional models of \pcf rational maps, and we approximate the asymptotic conformal energies of graph virtual endomorphisms to estimate the Ahlfors-regular conformal dimensions of Julia sets.
+To prove the main theorem, we also establish the monotonicity of asymptotic conformal energies under the decomposition of rational maps by invariant multicurves.